Sun Yat-sen: Power struggle

 Chinese generals at the Sun Yat-sen Mausoleum in 1928 after the Northern Expedition.
 From right: Cheng Jin (何成浚), Zhang Zuobao (張作寶), Chen Diaoyuan (陳調元), Chiang Kai-shek, Woo Tsin-hang, Yan Xishan, Ma Fuxiang, Ma Sida (馬四達), and Bai Chongxi.

-After Sun's death, a power struggle between his young protégé Chiang Kai-shek and his old revolutionary comrade Wang Jingwei split the KMT.
+After Sun's death, Wang Jingwei became the first president of the Nationalist government, which soon fragmented into three competing factions: the center-right Nanjing government led by Chiang Kai-shek, the leftist Wuhan government led by Wang Jingwei, and the far-right Western Hills Group, originally convened in Beijing, which maintained its own Central Executive Committee in Shanghai.
+Each rival power center controlled its own provincial military.

 At stake in the struggle was the right to lay claim to Sun's ambiguous legacy.
 In 1927, Chiang married Soong Mei-ling, a sister of Sun's widow Soong Ching-ling, and he could now claim to be a brother-in-law of Sun.
-When the Communists and the Kuomintang split in 1927, which marked the start of the Chinese Civil War, each group claimed to be his true heirs, and the conflict that continued until World War II.
+When the Nationalists committed the Shanghai massacre in 1927, splitting with the Communists and starting the Chinese Civil War, each group claimed to be his true heirs, and the conflict that continued until World War II.
+When Wang Jingwei, who had led the collaborationist government during World War II, was buried on the mountain next to the Sun Yat-sen Mausoleum in 1944, Chiang had Wang's tomb demolished after the war.

 Sun's widow, Soong Ching-ling, sided with the Communists during the Chinese Civil War and was critical of Chiang's regime since the Shanghai massacre in 1927.
-She served from 1949 to 1981 as vice-president (or vice-chairwoman) of the People's Republic of China and as honorary president shortly before her death in 1981.
+She held high but largely honorary positions after the founding of the People's Republic.